sanjanakd/number-guessing-app/README.md

 ***NOTE : Make sure you have java in your path

-You can run it from IDE as well, e.g. Import source code in Intellij,right click on main class NumberGuessingAppApplication.java and hit run.
+You can run it from IDE as well. e.g. Import source code in Intellij,right click on main class NumberGuessingAppApplication.java and hit run.